Osheah/foda-project/README.md

 ## Requirments of the assignment

-   1. Ivestigate and explain box plots and their uses.
+   1. Investigate and explain box plots and their uses.
    2. Create a repository with a jupyter notebook containing findings on the box plot.
    3. Summarise the history of the box plots
    4. Examine the situations in which box plots are used.